 Advertising & PR jobs & graduate schemes 2019

-Working in Advertising public relations
+Working in Advertising and Public Relations

 Advertising and Public Relations are fast-paced and dynamic fields with a lot of room for creativity.
 Advertising involves pitching a brand or product and persuading consumers to purchase it, while PR aims to generate publicity and awareness for a client, brand or company.